mast-group/mineSStuBs/README.md

 "sourceBeforeFix"	:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text before the fix.\
 "sourceAfterFix"	:	The affected AST's tree (sometimes subtree  e.g. Change Numeric Literal) text after the fix.

-The "sourceBeforeFix", "sourceAfterFix", "patch" fields help humans to understand the change.\
+The "sourceBeforeFix", "sourceAfterFix", "fixPatch" fields help humans to understand the change.\
-The "sourceBeforeFix", "sourceAfterFix", "patch" fields are currently not available for the Missing Throws Exception and Delete Throws Exception patterns due to a bug.\
+The "sourceBeforeFix", "sourceAfterFix", "fixPatch" fields are currently not available for the Missing Throws Exception and Delete Throws Exception patterns due to a bug.\
 We have fixed this and we will provide an updated version.\
 The "bugLineNum", "bugNodeStartChar", "bugNodeLength", "fixLineNum", "fixNodeStartChar", and "fixNodeLength" allow pinpointing of the AST nodes and lines that contained the bug and their equivalent ones in the  fixed version of the file.